bosskabouter/volatalk/README.md

 ### Mission

-Create a trackerless messenger I can fully trust so I am able to speak freely with family and friends.
+Create a trackerless messenger I so I can speak freely with family and friends.

 ### What's different

 Communicate directly in your browser with invited contacts, without centralized servers capturing your data or native applications running in your system.

-No email, telephone, IMEI, IP or contact list needed.
+No email, telephone, address book or native applications required.

-### Peer-to-peer
+### WebRTC

-VolaTALK uses [WebRTC] data channels (https://webrtc.org/) to establish direct peer-to-peer sessions.
+VolaTALK uses [WebRTC](https://webrtc.org/) to establish direct peer-to-peer connections with known trusted contacts.

+Contacts can be found by their public key and invited through a signed 'copy-and-paste' invite mechanism.

+Signaling servers used to find other contacts do no validate authenticity of the users, instead clients themselves are responsible for handling all encryption/authentication/authorization between them.

+#### Does anything like this exist?

 There are many solutions like these, but none I could find create a long-term trusted relation between contacts.

 Anything based on blockchain technologies would not fit the [Vision](#vision) for this purpose.

-#### Does anything like this exist?

-Open source, free to use, P2P, without trackers, browser based and without native applications, Please let us know at [ideas@volatalk.org](mailto:ideas@volatalk.org)
+Trackerless free software is hard to find, but if you think you found a better alternative, please let us know at [ideas@volatalk.org](mailto:ideas@volatalk.org)

+#### Are there drawbacks?

+Centralized communication servers buffer and replicate streams for large conference with many participants.
+Imagine a conference where 1 user presents to 10 different connected contacts similtaneously.
+In a direct peer-to-peer architecture, this stream needs to be send out 10 times to all 10 independent contacts, so required bandwith for the user would multiply with the amount of users participating.
+Currently we do not support multi participants calling.

 #### How many people use VolaTALK

-The application needs trackers to find out., so I have no clue and I am not interested.
-I use it with my friends and family.
+The application would need trackers to find out, so I don't know.

 ## Table of Contents